MewsSystems/gitbook-connector-api/use-cases.md

 Once the customer to be charged is identified, the items can be posted onto their bill using the [Add order](operations/services.md#add-order) operation.
 The order needs to be sent with its full name \(e.g. Caesar salad, Beer, etc.\) and not just “Item".
 The accounting category is to be specified per item to ensure reporting is correct.

+### Non in-house customer transaction

+A transaction which is being settled by an `External Payment`, such as cash or credit card must also be recorded in Mews.
+All revenue and payment information is sent into Mews using the [Add outlet bills](operations/finance.md#add-outlet-bills) operation.

 ### Split payments

 If the POS supports split payments, e.g. one salad divided between two people, it must be sent to Mews as separate transactions with the item count rounded up to the nearest integer.